 Casa de Pasto o Ze

 Casa de Pasto o Ze came recommended from another Celiac (thanks Zoe!).
 It is a family owned joint on the water front, serving traditional Portuguese food.
 In particular, they have many seafood dishes and based on reviews the swordfish is their most popular.
 I decided to spring for the swordfish and it was worth it… flaky and rich and perfect!
 However, note that the staff here are not fluent in English, but the owner is so sweet and so overly concerned with the experience of her diners.
 She was kind of hovering around us as we ate the way my Grandma does!
-I used a gluten free translation card from Legal Nomads (more details at the bottom of the post!) which was 100% necessary here, and enabled me to eat some of the best food of our trip!
+The gluten free translation card from Legal Nomads was 100% necessary here, and enabled me to eat some of the best food of our trip!
 If you only stop at one gluten free Lagos Portugal restaurant, make it Casa de Pasto o Ze.

 Gluten Free Lagos Portugal: Cafes